fasibor/Peets-Coffee-Shop-Sales-Report/README.md

 - **Enhance Customer Retention** – Introduce coffee subscriptions and strengthen loyalty programs.
 * **Optimize Regional Inventory** – Adjust stock levels based on demand patterns to prevent shortages.
 + **Invest in Digital Marketing** – Use influencer collaborations and geo-targeted campaigns to drive engagement.

+## Final Thoughts
+The coffee market is full of untapped potential—by optimizing pricing, refining regional strategies, and enhancing customer engagement, brands can turn insights into powerful growth opportunities.
+Success lies in adapting to consumer trends, leveraging data-driven decisions, and staying ahead of market shifts.

   ## Who Maintains and Contributes to the Project:
 This project is maintained by **Felix Asibor**.
 Contributions are welcome!
 If you would like to contribute, please: